-- Learn about the best way Pennsylvania could reduce nonnative invasives species: Proposed Partnerships for Regional Invasive Species Management
+- Learn about the best way Pennsylvania can reduce invasives species: Partnerships for Regional Invasive Species Management.

-- Organize a native planting in your community, and sign up for PennDOT's Adopt and Beautify or Keystone Pollinator Habitat program for roadside signage
+- Organize a roadside native planting in your community, and sign up for PennDOT's Adopt and Beautify or Keystone Pollinator Habitat program for roadside signage.

-Planning an activity for Pennsylvania Native Species Day?
-Thank you!
-Please let us know, so we can share it here.
+If you plan to hold an activity for Pennsylvania Native Species Day, thank you!
+We're Please let us know, so we can share it here.

 - Pennsylvania is home to diverse native species of plants, insects, fish, birds, and mammals that originated thousands of years ago and thrive in mutual dependence.

-- We need to take action to sustain Pennsylvania's native species; we can't take them for granted.
+- We need to make thoughtful choices and take action to sustain Pennsylvania's native species; we can't take them for granted.